LokiResearch/three-svg-renderer/README.md

 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/LokiResearch/three-svg-rendering?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/minitoine/three-svg-rendering/context:javascript)
 [![License](https://img.shields.io/badge/License-MIT-green)](#license)

-A experimental SVG renderer based on threejs to render 3D scenes as Vector Graphics.
+### A **experimental** SVG renderer based on threejs to render 3D scenes as Vector Graphics.

+Instead of basically drawing all the objects triangles which produces a **HUGE** svg file (such as threejs embedded SVGRenderer), this renderer analyzes the geometry to compute visible and hidden contours to draw (e.g. such as Freestyle renderer in Blender).
+Feel free to test the demo!

 ![A SVG rendering of a 3D pig](./images/pig_rendering.png)